 To check the doctor conducts allergic Asthma tests.
 The doctor will pick your skin with a small needle to check your allergy.
 Just after 20minutes, if your skin reacts in the form of red bumps, then it is the sign of allergic Asthma.

 There are also several tests to be conducted to check whether you are allergic or not.
 These tests include:

 - Peak Flow- Peak flow is a simple test to measure how fast you can blow out the air from your lungs.
 It helps to diagnose and monitor allergic Asthma or real Asthma.
 It is available in all medical stores & can be purchased on the doctor’s prescription.

-- Spirometry- Spirometry is measured to see how your lungs are functioning, how much oxygen you are inhaling, amount of exhaling air, and how fast you are exhaling your breath.
+- Spirometry- Spirometry is measured to see how your lungs are functioning, how much oxygen you are inhaling, the amount of exhaling air, and how fast you are exhaling your breath.
 It is specially used for testing Asthma, chronic pulmonary problems (COPD) as well as other breathing conditions.

 - Lung function- Pulmonary function is the medical term for lung function tests.
 It diagnoses the lung problems prevailing in your body.
 Exhaled nitric oxide and challenge tests are the common types of lung function tests.

 A] Exhaled Nitric oxide- It is an inflammatory gas produced in your lungs, and is a sign of Asthma that needs to be diagnosed immediately.
 During this test is performed, you have to breathe through a small handled machine for ten seconds.
 It instantly calculates the nitric oxide you exhale out.